shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

 ## Diagnosing bias and variance

-- The most powerful diagnostic that I know of and that I used for a lot of machine learning applications is one called bias and variance.
+- The **most powerful diagnostic** that I know of and have used for a lot of machine learning applications, is "bias and variance".
+This gives you very good guidance on **what to try next**.

 ## Regularization and bias/variance